junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 But then, a pipe leaks in his bathroom.

 He hears the water dripping.
-He runs into the bathroom so quick that he bumps in the door and hurts his toe, but he doesn't care.
+He runs into the bathroom so quickly that he bumps into the door and hurts his toe, but he doesn't care.

 *Drip, drip, drip...*